SilverFox70/express-sequelize-postgres/README.md

 # Set the environment variables:
 cp .env.example .env

+# If database exists, run migrations:
+yarn sequelize db:migrate

 # Running the boilerplate:
 yarn dev
 ```

 ## Configuration

+> NOTE: At this time in the project, JWT and AWS support has been commented out, but left in place for reference.

 Variables for the environment